cparish312/hindsight/README.md

 Currently the app has 2 "working" functionalities.
 1) **Screen Recording:** Toggle screen recording on or off.
 2) **Server Upload:** Upload screenshots directly to your server.
-* The screenshots timeline can be viewed by running `python timeline_view.py`
+* The screenshots timeline can be viewed and searched by running `python timeline_view.py`

 ## Settings
 * **User Activity Detection:** This setting is recommended as, depending on your phone usage, it can signifantly save battery life.
 The app will only take a screenshot if the user has been active since the last screenshot.